awsdocs/amazon-lex-developer-guide/doc_source/gs-cli-publish-bot.md

            }
    ```

-1. In the AWS CLI, save the new revision of the bot:
+1. In the AWS CLI, save the new revision of the bot\.
+Make note of the version number returned by the call to `put-bot`\.

    ```
    aws lex-models put-bot \